 The Grand Ledge Area District Library supports early childhood literacy.
-Early literacy does not mean requiring children to read at a young age, it means encouraging young children to develop vital literacy skills from their parents, caregivers, or other adults reading aloud to them and from just talking to them throughout the day, from singing, and from drawing or scribbling.
-It is about preparing to learn to read and write.
+Early literacy does not mean requiring children to read at a young age, it means encouraging young children to develop vital literacy skills from their parents, caregivers, or other adults reading aloud to them.
 The five best practices for early literacy are playing, reading, singing, talking, and writing.
 Learn more about these 5 practices here.

 We offer a variety of programs to support the development of early literacy skills.
-These include, but are not limited to:
+These include:

 Tuesdays at 11 a.m. (weekly, mid-January – April, September – mid-December)

 Preschool Storytime for 3-6 year olds with their young siblings, parents or caregivers.
 Literacy enhancing activities include: reading stories and talking about them; singing; learning rhymes and finger plays as we build fine and gross motor skills; learning the conventions and structure of language and having fun too!
 Special guests may include musicians, artists and community guest readers.

 1st & 3rd Thursday at 6:30 p.m.
 (October through April), check events calendar)